 Engaging in live transfer and deposit upon successful testing

-Making the digital records accessible and searchable through Archway, our online search
+Making the digital records accessible and searchable online in Collections search.

 Once records are deposited safely into the GDA the information is monitored over time to ensure ongoing integrity and accessibility.